kennedn/blog/content/posts/tapo.md

 ## Man in the middle

-To man in the middle a phone app, you must be able to proxy all http(s) traffic via proxy server you control.
+To man in the middle a phone app, you must be able to route all http(s) traffic via a proxy server you control.
 Historically this has been quite simple to achieve, simply spin up a proxy on a computer, add the proxy's self-signed certificate to the phone's truststore, and configure the phone to point at the proxy.

 However, modern phone apps can use a few nasty tricks to render this approach ineffective.
 Namely they will blatantly ignore proxies, throw the system truststore to the wind and make liberal use of certificate pinning.